-I'm Tom Luciani, and I'm raising money to help my oldest son, Alec complete his college education after 10+ years of numerous life-endangering medical issues that have forced him to miss his last few college semesters that have continually delayed his graduation.
+I'm Tom Luciani, and I'm raising money to help my oldest son, Alec complete his college education after 10+ years of numerous life-endangering medical issues that have made it impossible to complete his last few college semesters continually delaying his graduation.
 Alec has been in and (mainly) out of college while being hospitalized for over 250 days since 2015 + 100 more in 2025 with several serious illnesses and injuries: testicular cancer that spread to his lungs (fortunately, he's now cancer-free), sepsis, liver disease (still impacting him), kidney disease, pneumonia (that included 12 days in an induced coma), and several other related serious ailments.

-Add to that another 200+ days of post-acute care, numerous chemotherapy sessions, months of home recuperation, outpatient hospital visits for Dr.'s appointments, tests, diagnosis, blood work, and various other needed treatments.
+Add to that another 200+ days of post-acute care, numerous chemotherapy sessions, along with months of home recuperation, outpatient hospital visits for Dr.'s appointments, tests, diagnosis, blood work, and various other needed treatments.

 During this time, many of his attempts to complete the necessary classes and semesters needed to get his BS in environmental science at Sacramento State were unfortunately foiled, as too often he could not complete the semester requirements before having to return to the hospital to deal with yet another illness.

-Before the infection was discovered, (forcing him to leave school once again), and thinking that he was healing and mobile enough to attend classes in a wheel chair, he had re-registered to complete his fall 25 semester.
-The plan was that after graduating with a degree in environmental science, he'd be able to find a job (most likely in Cal. state government) in the spring of this year.
+Before the infection was discovered, (forcing him to leave school once again), and thinking that he was healing and mobile enough to attend classes in a wheel chair, he had re-registered for his fall 25 semester.
+The plan was that after graduating with a degree in environmental science, he'd be able to find a job (most likely in Cal. state government) in the summer of this year.
 This would have made it possible for him to start paying for himself, and to eventually start paying me back for my years of support (which I will need to have even a minimally decent retirement).
-Unfortunately, the leg infection and second operation have pushed his plans back to this year when he'll hopefully, be able to finish school and get a job later this year.
+Unfortunately, the leg infection and second operation have pushed his plans back to this year when he'll hopefully, be able to finish school and get a job by the end of the year.

 I've been Alec's primary financial support since high school, except during the three years he dropped out of college to work.
 My ex-wife, and Alec's Mom, Martha, a preschool teacher with limited resources has also helped support him as much as possible.